CEPAS: Criticisms

-There has been some criticisms by the public that the auto-top up service by GIRO for the new CEPAS card will require an administration fee for activation as well as for each top-up.
-In contrast, auto-top up for the original EZ-Link card was free.
-Also, the public has complained that there is now more hassle in applying for this service in contrast to the relatively easier process for the original version.
+There has been some criticism by the public that the auto-top-up service by GIRO for the new CEPAS card will require an administration fee for activation as well as for each top-up.
+In contrast, auto-top-up for the original EZ-Link card was free.
+Additionally, the public has complained that the application process for this service is now more complicated compared to the relatively easier process for the original version.

+LTA's announcement on 10 January 2024 about the discontinuation of the card-based ticketing EZ-Link & NETS FlashPay Cards and mandatory transition to the account-based ticketing SimplyGo EZ-Link & NETS Prepaid Cards drew a negative reception from the public.
+The concerns raised included the inability to view fares and card balances at the gantry.
+The public felt that the SimplyGo user experience for stored-value cards is unnecessarily complicated and over-reliant on mobile apps, which creates inconveniences for the elderly, children, and less tech-savvy demographics of the population.
+The authorities reversed the decision on 22 January 2024, and existing EZ-Link & NETS FlashPay cards can continue to be used after 1 June 2024.